Strengthening our kids, our families & our community.

 Denver and Cally's Healthcare is proudly sponsored by the Ballarat Veterinary Practice

-Denver is a 4-year-old chocolate Labrador.
-Denver has been at the clinic since he was 8 weeks old, and together with Chelle, is trained to an Advanced Level of Animal Assisted Therapy and Canine Interventions with Lead the Way Psychology and Animal Assisted Therapy and Alpha Canine Professionals.
-Denver is due for re-certification of his Advanced Animal Assisted Therapy certification and this will happen in 2020.
+Denver is a 10-year-old chocolate Labrador.
+Denver is trained to an Advanced Level of Animal Assisted Therapy and Canine Interventions with Lead the Way Psychology and Animal Assisted Therapy and Alpha Canine Professionals.

 Denver loves people, (children especially!) and can be very excitable and he can sometimes forget that he's at work.
 You can tell when Denver is excited because he wags his whole body!
 Denver has his favourite spot on the couch and is likely to curl up alongside you and go to sleep while you pat him, sometimes even with his head in your lap.

-If you don't want Denver or Cally to be a part of your sessions with Chelle, be sure to let her know, or get your Mum and Dad to tell them, and they will make sure Denver or Cally are safely in their crate.
+If you don't want Denver, Cally or Maple to be a part of your sessions with Chelle, be sure to let her know, or get your Mum and Dad to tell them, and they will make sure they aren't part of your sessions.

-You can keep track of Denver and Cally's adventures on their social media pages below!
+You can keep track of Denver, Cally and Maple's adventures on their social media pages below!

 Facebook